finnair/v-validation/packages/core/README.md

 ## <a name="next">Validator Chaining</a>

-All validators can be chained using `Validator.next(...allOf: Validator[])` function.
+All validators can be chained using `Validator.next(...compositionOf: Validator[])` function.
 Next-validators are only run for successful results with the converted value.
 Often occurring pattern is to first verify/convert the type and then run the rest of the validations, e.g. validating a prime number between 1 and 1000:

 ```typescript
 V.toInteger().next(V.min(1), V.max(1000), V.assertTrue(isPrime));